 Notes: In the left figure of Panel A, we plot the path of annualized headline PCE inflation over 2021-2023, after subtracting the steady state inflation based on the historical mean inflation.
 In the left figure of Panel B, we contrast this realized path of inflation with expected inflation for each quarter, where expected inflation is from the Survey of Consumer Expectations and the Survey of Professional Forecasters, as discussed in footnote 25.
 In the right panel, we plot the percent deviation of the real wage from the steady state in the solid blue line.
 We also plot wage erosion in the dashed orange line, which captures the impact of inflationary shocks on worker welfare.
-The gap between the two lines, shaded in grey, represents wage catch-up achieved through more frequent conflict.
+The gap between the two lines, shaded in grey, represents wage catch-up, which is associated with aggregate costs of inflation due to conflict.
 In Panel A, workers have perfect foresight about the path of inflation shocks.
 In Panel B, workers' inflation expectations are based on observed expectations.